Schaefer's theorem for graphs

 \begin{proposition} There is an algorithm which given a finite set $\Psi$ of graph formulas decides whether or not the problem Graph-SAT($\Psi$) is tractable. \end{proposition} \begin{proof} By Corollary~\ref{cor:operational-main}, the algorithm only has to check whether one of the canonical functions in Theorem~\ref{thm:minimalTractableClones} preserves all formulas $\psi$ in $\Psi$.
 To do so it applies the canonical operation to orbit representatives from tuples satisfying $\psi$ in all possible ways, and checks whether the result satisfies $\psi$, too. \end{proof}

-We remark that it follows also from the results in~\cite{BodPinTsa} that it is decidable whether or not one of the relations in Corollary~\ref{cor:relational-main} has a primitive positive definition from a given finite language reduct $\Gamma$ of $G$ (of which the relations are given as graph formulas).
+We remark that it also follows from the more recent and more general result in~\cite{BodPinTsa} that it is decidable whether or not one of the relations in Corollary~\ref{cor:operational-main} has a primitive positive definition from a given finite language reduct $\Gamma$ of $G$ (of which the relations are given as graph formulas).
 This again yields Proposition~\ref{prop:decidability}.

 Observe that the algorithm in the proof of Proposition~\ref{prop:decidability} even decides tractability of Graph-SAT($\Psi$) in polynomial time if the formulas $\psi$ in $\Psi$ are given as follows: if $R$ is the, say, $k$-ary relation defined by $\psi$ in $G$, then for every orbit of $k$-tuples in $G$ that is contained in $R$ the representation of $\psi$ has a $k$-tuple representing this orbit (with the information which relations $E$, $N$, and $=$ hold on the tuple).
 Now since the operations the algorithm has to consider are at most ternary, the number of possibilities for applying a canonical function to orbit representatives is at most cubic in the number of orbits satisfying $\psi$, which equals the representation size of $\psi$ under this assumption.